 an absentee ballot sent to you.
 It will not automatically be sent to you.

-Each state has its own deadline for applying for an absentee ballot.
+Each state has its own deadline for applying for and submitting an absentee ballot.
 In Pennsylvania your county election office must receive your completed application for an absentee ballot by 5:00 p.m. on the Tuesday before the election.
 Your county election office must receive your completed absentee ballot by 5:00 p.m. on the Friday before the election.
 Postmarks do not apply in either case.
 For more details regarding applying for and voting by absentee ballot, check out the websites below and/or stop by the OSCE for assistance.